joplin/gsoc/ideas_2024.md

 ### 7. OneNote importer

 We would like to have a OneNote importer, either as a core part of the app or as a plugin.
-This may involve creating a parser for the [.one file format](https://learn.microsoft.com/en-us/openspecs/office_file_formats/ms-one/73d22548-a613-4350-8c23-07d15576be50).
+This may involve creating a parser for the [.one file format](https://learn.microsoft.com/en-us/openspecs/office_file_formats/ms-one/73d22548-a613-4350-8c23-07d15576be50) and adding support for the OneNote API.
 Joplin currently relies on 3rd-party OneNote to Markdown tools for OneNote imports.

+Expected Outcome: The user connects to their OneNote account from Joplin, then their notes are imported.

 Difficulty level: High